From Idea to Amazon: Book Publishing Course for Kids at GowReads

 GowReads Book Publishing Club in Stockholm

 The GowReads Book Publishing Club in Stockholm offers classroom-based sessions designed to guide children through the complete experience of becoming an author.
+The focus is not just on producing a perfect book but on learning, joy, and personal growth.

 Typical club activities include: